pie75/JoyShockExtension/README.md

 If you can work on Mac, Linux, Android, iOS, or more - there isn't anything for you to port, but there will be in future!

 The "Style guide" is to [match godot](https://docs.godotengine.org/en/latest/community/contributing/code_style_guidelines.html) as closely as possible.
 That means trying to use clang-format.
 But I'm terrible at it myself.
-Try to comment your code if you can, it'll be helpful when time comes to migrate anything into Godot.
+Try to comment any code you can - documenting what things do should be done in the code, much like how SDL has explanation paragraphs in its headers.
+This extension has no intention of being small or lightweight, so don't worry about that as long as what you've done can be explained.

 ## Building the extension
 1. Clone the extension recursively from this repository